 Conclusion

 The results show the performance of the synergy of all proposed affine tools in VTM and BMS.
-In RA configuration, an average luma BD-rate gain of -xxx% is reported, and up to xxxx% for affine class sequences.xxxx
+In RA configuration over VTM, an average luma BD-rate gain of -3.77% is reported, and up to -12.21% for affine class sequences.

 References